Skip to the main content

 • Strength Required Lift over 20 kg

 Magnetic resonance technologists work in hospitals and clinics.
-They work quickly and spend a lot of time on their feet.
+They work in a fast-paced environment and spend a lot of time on their feet.
 They may have to help lift or transfer patients to imaging equipment.
-Dealing with very sick patients can be stressful.
+Caring for patients in various states of health can be emotionally, mentally, and physically challenging.

 Working hours vary.
-They may include extended shifts at all times of the day.
+They may include extended shifts at all times of the day, or night shifts.
 In hospital settings, technologists are sometimes on call.

 Interests & Abilities